-This is played straight throughout the continuum of all three series so far, the first villains were merely bullies that wanted to abuse their authority, then came Seto who was willing to kill the protagonists as well as being a very high-ranking member of the corporate world.
-Then came Shadi and Bakura, both with magical powers, with the latter being far more malign and able to alter reality, then came Pegasus who was a more personal threat with Pegasus who wanted the Puzzle to revive his dead lover, and a much longer arc.
+This is played straight throughout the continuum of all three series so far, the first villains were merely bullies that wanted to abuse their authority, then came Seto Kaiba who was willing to kill the protagonists as well as being a very high-ranking member of the corporate world.
+Then came Shadi and Dark Bakura, both with magical powers, with the latter being far more malign and able to alter reality, then came Pegasus who was a more personal threat with Pegasus who wanted the Puzzle to revive his dead lover, and a much longer arc.
 Marik arrives and really raises the Cerebus Syndrome with far more deadlier stakes involved and more personal past to the Pharaoh.
 Once his dark side is revealed, it's either a Take Over the World or watching the world fall to ruin depending on which dub you watch.
-The biggest threats outside of Sieg who merely wanted to best Seto,were Dartz and Zorc the real identity of Bakura, with the former being even more dangerous as his ambitions to destroy humanity involving a dangerous Eldritch Abomination needed offerings from two worlds with life forms, while the latter wanted merely The End of the World as We Know It.
-Gx comes around and while Kagemaru merely wanted youth, Saitou or rather the Light Of Destruction wanted universal dominance and was kind of responsible for everything in the series, while Darkness' Assimilation Plot was threatening, it was not on the same scale.
+The biggest threats outside of Sieg who merely wanted to best Seto,were Dartz and Zorc, the who was being summoned by Dark Bakura, with the former being even more dangerous as his ambitions to destroy humanity involving a dangerous Eldritch Abomination needed offerings from two worlds with life forms, while the latter wanted merely The End of the World as We Know It.
+GX comes around and while Kagemaru merely wanted youth, Saitou, or rather the Light Of Destruction, wanted universal dominance and was kind of responsible for everything in the series, while Darkness' Assimilation Plot was threatening, it was not on the same scale.
 5Ds introduces Z-ONE who is implied to have complete control of the space/time continuum and finally Zexal has Dr. Faker with the implied goal of destroying other dimensions.

 The opposition on Sailor Moon also sorted itself out into ascending levels of power per season, starting with the Dark Kingdom (which could only field a single youma at a time) all the way up to Galaxia, who threatened the entire universe.
 The only exceptions seem to be Ail and En who, regardless of probably being weaker than the last villains, had to face senshi with unusually strong attacks.
 Naturally this filler was forgotten later.
 It also seems to have been the original M.O. of the Amazon Trio, explaining their penchant for disguising themselves; likewise, there aren't real arc villains either.
 The strange thing is that the five Big Bads of the villain groups (Queen Metaria, Death Phantom, Pharaoh 90, Queen Nehellenia, and Chaos) are all portrayed as having the same dark power to destroy or conquer the universe which would mean they were at the same level of power.
 In the manga, it's because they're all the same villain being reincarnated over and over again.